MatinSasan/I_learned_today/README.md

 - to print a `function` in `console.log()` simply use the inbuilt function object method called `toString()`. `toString()` is also available for Array object.

 - `...args` as multiple arguments for a function's parameter requires the 3 dots `...`, whereas within the function no need to add 3 dots `...` and `args` alone is valid.
+Note: however, when passing it within a function, as an argument, to a nested function or a returned function, `...args` syntax must be preserved.